tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 16+:_ When you take damage from an enemy's attack, choose one ally you can see.
 That ally can make a basic attack (melee or ranged) against the attacker as a free action.

 **Quirk:** Sticks close to their friends, real close.

 ---

+#### Iron

+Move Action

+_Recharge 6+ after use:_ Draw a nearby small unattended metal item to you, or pull yourself to a large one.
+The effect of this power isn’t exceptionally fast: pulling an item to you doesn’t count as any sort of attack, and when you pull yourself to an item, even though you are effectively flying during that movement, it still provokes opportunity attacks.
+If the item is in a grave or a crypt, the power recharges automatically.

+**Quirk:** Hates grave robbers.

+---